VenturaNotes/Knowledge/- Topics/straight product extension.md

 ## Synthesis
 -
 ## Source [^1]
-- (1) See STOCK EXCHANGE.
-- (2) A market in which livestock are bought and sold.
+- Marketing a product in a foreign market without any change to the product sold in the home market.
 ## References

 [^1]: [[Home Page - A Dictionary of Business and Management 6th Edition by Oxford Reference]]